Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 #### `<type> WaveReadLaneAt( <type> expr, uint laneIndex)`

 Returns the value of expr for the given lane index within the current wave.
-The input lane index must be uniform across the wave.
-The resulting value is thus uniform across the wave.
-Effectively a broadcast of the value in the laneIndex’th lane.

 ### Wave Reduction Intrinsics